Tigers backs programme developing IT skills in South African townships

 The programme, run by Ubuntu Education Fund, teaches young adults in Port Elizabeth coding and IT skills to ready them for work

-Hong Kong, China, Thursday, 16th March 2017 – Disadvantaged young adults in South Africa are benefitting from an IT training scheme, launched by Ubuntu Education Fund and supported by Tigers.
+Hong Kong, Hong Kong, Thursday, 16th March 2017 – Disadvantaged young adults in South Africa are benefitting from an IT training scheme, launched by Ubuntu Education Fund and supported by Tigers.

 Thirty students are taking part in a six-month pilot of the programme at the Ubuntu Centre in the townships in Port Elizabeth, South Africa.

 Hong Kong headquartered supply chain specialist Tigers, whose South African subsidiary was originally founded in 1888 in Cape Town, is backing the programme, which teaches coding and IT skills to young adults to prepare them for work and secure their futures.

 “At Ubuntu, our North Star is stable health and stable income,” said Jacob Lief, Founder and Chief Executive Officer (CEO) of Ubuntu Education Fund.

 “Starting with HIV-positive mothers, we ensure the children in our care are born healthy, and continue to support them in all aspects of their lives until adulthood.

 “The partnership with an established company, such as Tigers, comes at a crucial junction in our Cradle-to-Career model.

 “This training creates opportunities for these young people to become highly employable leaders in their communities and to provide for their families.”

 Luzuko Clay, 31, will be one of the students to graduate next month.

 “I didn’t know anything about coding and programming, but being part of the programme gave me an opportunity to lose myself in a completely different world and explore so many other different opportunities,” said Clay.